6 Common SaaS Security Risks You Must Know in 2023

 Organizations must ensure regulatory compliance and certification with safety protocols to maintain robust cybersecurity procedures.
 Even if your company maintains internal compliance, depending on non-compliant SaaS providers might expose you to non-compliance issues.

-To achieve complete compliance, the PCI DSS standard, for example, requires enterprises to guarantee that their vendors fulfill specified third-party risk management standards.
-To reduce this risk, your security team should periodically check and evaluate SaaS suppliers' compliance with industry standards and laws.
+The PCI DSS standard, for example, requires enterprises to guarantee that their vendors fulfill specified third-party risk management standards to achieve complete compliance.
+To reduce this risk, your security team should periodically evaluate SaaS suppliers' compliance with industry standards and laws.

 Failure to do so may result in data breaches, significant penalties, and reputational harm to your firm.
 Prioritizing vendor compliance is critical for keeping your data and processes secure and compliant.